 (1) Any person who except under the authority of the Commissioner, interferes with or does any act which damages or tends to damage any structure, plantation, breakwind or vegetable cover placed or planted on any land as part of or in connection with any work which is being or has been carried out in pursuance of this Act shall be guilty of an offence.

-Penalty — $1 000.
+Penalty for this subsection: a fine of $1 000.

 (2) In addition the offender shall be liable for any loss or damage caused by the offence.